DFurnes/dotfiles/README.md

 dotfiles by dfurnes
 =======================

-My configuration files for ZSH, Vim, OS X, and Alfred.
-This is how I write such nice CSS.
+My configuration files for ZSH, Vim, and OS X. This is how I write such nice CSS.